What Is Dead Stock in Retail? – Common Causes and How to Avoid It

 -Kevin L.

 It is possible to buy dead stock if you are a small business that does not have the capital to purchase the minimum quantity required by large suppliers.
 Etsy, for example, is an ideal platform to buy unique dead stock fabrics.
-Most dead stock, though, is bought by clearance or liquidations retailers who buy it in bulk.
+Most dead stock, though, is bought by clearance or liquidation retailers who buy it in bulk.
 It is much for unusual for individual consumers to purchase dead stock.

 Retailers have several solutions for selling dead stock.
 These solutions include offering bundled products, a free gift with purchase, partnerships, donations, and liquidation companies.